pantheon-systems/documentation/source/content/guides/custom-upstream/07-test-custom-upstream.md

   </TabList>

-2. Add the test site you created above as a remote to your Custom Upstream by grabbing the test site's repository URL on Pantheon using [Terminus](/terminus) > replace `<site>` with your site name:
+2. Add the test site you created above as a remote to your Custom Upstream by grabbing the test site's repository URL on Pantheon using [Terminus](/terminus).
+Replace `<site>` with your site name:

     ```bash
     terminus connection:info <site>.dev --field=git_url